bartificer/programming-by-stealth/docs/pbs81.md

 ### Mixing Series & Parallel

-So, we can deal with tasks that can be run completely in parallel, and, with tasks that can be run completely in series.
+So, we can deal with tasks that can be run completely in parallel, and with tasks that can be run completely in series.
 What we can’t do yet is deal with situations where we can do some tasks in parallel, but then we need to wait for all of those to finish before starting another task.

 In the abstract this may not sound all that useful, but it’s actually a very common problem.
-A great real-world example is UI rendering based on templates.
-To use a templating engine like Mustache without embedding all the templates and data directly into the HTML file we need to make many AJAX calls to fetch the template strings and the data to be displayed, and only when all those queries have completed, should we render our UI using the templates and the data.
-There’s no reason the AJAX calls to fetch all the needed components shouldn’t run in parallel, in fact we want them to, but we need the final rendering of the UI to happen in series after all the parallel requests complete.
+A great real world example is UI rendering based on templates.
+To use a templating engine like Mustache without embedding all the templates and data directly into the HTML file, we need to make many AJAX calls to fetch the template strings and the data to be displayed.
+Only when all those queries have completed, should we render our UI using the templates and the data.
+There’s no reason the AJAX calls to fetch all the needed components shouldn’t run in parallel.
+In fact we want them to, but we need the final rendering of the UI to happen in series after all the parallel requests complete.

 With what we know so far we can’t do that — for now the best we can do is build a promise chain that fetches each template one after the other, and then each piece of data one after the other, and then finally renders the UI at the of that very long chain.
 This is clearly inefficient!